TotalBiscuit: Legacy

 Multiple video game companies have released media with references and memorials to Bain.
-On 9 September 2018, Blizzard Entertainment created a commemorative bundle in honor of Bain, with all sales profits going directly to Genna and their son, Orion.
+On 7 June 2018, Old School RuneScape developers Jagex added a grave to the game world decorated with a top hat, with the message "He was always there to ask and answer one simple question".
+Shortly after, on 9 September 2018, Blizzard Entertainment created a commemorative bundle in honor of Bain, with all sales profits going directly to Genna and their son, Orion.
 Two years after his death, the video game Doom Eternal features an easter egg of a top hat and a plaque reading "Slay Cancer", referencing Bain.

 Bain was posthumously inducted into the ESL Esports Hall of Fame, and is the first non-competitive player to receive the honor.

+Warhammer 40,000: Space Marine 2 was dedicated to Bain in memoriam.
+Bain previously featured its predecessor, Warhammer 40,000: Space Marine, in his WTF is...? series, to much enjoyment.

 Origin of online nicknames

 Bain stated that the name TotalBiscuit was a quote taken from the Terry Pratchett novel Carpe Jugulum: "Besides, thought Agnes, I know for a fact there's people out there called Syphilidae Wilson and Yodel Lightley and Total Biscuit."

 The moniker Cynical Brit came from the original introduction to his Blue Plz! radio broadcast: "Ladies and gentlemen, do not be alarmed, a Cynical Brit has been allowed on the air with a microphone.
 You will listen or the kitten we have hostage will be forced to fight a giant badger.
 Ladies and gentlemen, this is Blue Plz!
 Enjoy."

 TotalHalibut was Bain's online name in PlanetSide: "I started off in the Halibuts which was our old guild from PlanetSide...that's where TotalHalibut comes from.
 Everyone who used to play in the Halibuts, Halibuts used to be a guild in PlanetSide that anyone could join, and, you basically, you made an alt to play in it and you had to have the word halibut in your name to play."